 4. The automation of basic administrative work

-“In 2021, legal professionals should be following the technology that transforms how basic administrative work can be automated.
+“Legal professionals should be following the technology that transforms how basic administrative work can be automated.
 While less sexy than things like AI and blockchain, the legal industry remains bogged down by work performed by people that is better handled by good technology.
 Any technology that changes the one-to-one model of lawyers to allow lawyers to serve a much larger market will be a game changer.”

 “For lawyers that regularly work in contact with courts and other government agencies, keep an eye on the providers of digital interfaces, both with legal professionals and the public.
 Right now there’s a pretty small pool of vendors doing it and COVID-19 has pushed many courts into online worlds that they didn’t think they would ever be forced to do and stress-tested many systems (e.g. online unemployment applications).
 We could really use more competition in the space, greater adoption of open source technology, and more knowledge around purchasing decisions (such as data ownership) by governments.”